Greed and fear: Fear

-Emotion of fear is usually characterised as an inconvenient, stressful state, triggered by impending peril and awareness of hazard.
+The emotion of fear is usually characterised as an inconvenient, stressful state, triggered by impending peril and awareness of hazard.

-Internet bubble is not only a good example of investors' greed but also the period following the bubble can serve as a good characteristic for fear induced market.
+The Internet bubble is not only a good example of investors' greed but also the period following the bubble can serve as a good characteristic for fear induced market.

-In pursuance of solutions to suppress their losses after Internet bubble crash, fearful investors decided to swiftly move out of the stock markets concentrating their attention on less uncertain purchases, spurring their capital into market securities, stable value funds and principal protected funds, all of low risk and return securities.
+In pursuance of solutions to suppress their losses after the Internet bubble crash, fearful investors decided to swiftly move out of the stock markets concentrating their attention on less uncertain purchases, spurring their capital into stable value funds, principal protected funds and low risk and return investments in general.
 Such behaviour is an example of a complete negligence of long term investing plan which is based on fundamentals.
 Investors disregarded their plans because of fear of committing persisting losses, which identically did not bring any profits and benefits.

 Greed vs hope

 Some academics disagree with the notion that greed and fear are main emotions driving financial markets.

-According to psychologist Lola Lopes, while fear is indeed a crucial factor driving financial markets, majority of investors don't respond that much to greed but to hope.
+According to psychologist Lola Lopes, while fear is indeed a crucial factor driving financial markets, the majority of investors don't respond that much to greed but to hope.
 Lopes indicates that fear, unlike hope, provokes investors to concentrate on unprofitable invests, while hope does the complete opposite.
 Furthermore, hope and fear are believed to alter the manner in which investors estimate other possibilities.
 Fear provokes investors to ask: How bad can it get?, while hope: How good can it get?.
 In this case, fear drives investors to enhance security, while hope stimulates investors to emphasise potential.

 Market Fear is one of the strongest emotions in the financial markets.
 Fear can lead to market crashes.
 Market fear does not follow a random path.
 It is usually anti-persistent, but in times of crisis it becomes more persistent, indicating the impact of the crowd effects.
 The fact that the long-term characteristics of market fear are volatile and change over time is an important result that can lead to a better understanding of financial market behavior.
 Fear of Missing Out can lead to price bubbles.